 With the aromas of roasting chestnuts and mulled wine wafting from wooden chalets all huddled together on Winchester Cathedral’s historic Close, a trip to this Hampshire city will get you feeling super festive.
 Browse handmade gifts and indulge in freshly baked mince pies and bratwurst before taking a spin on the outdoor ice rink.
-The Cathedral’s dramatic medieval architecture makes for a magical backdrop, especially in the evening when the lights turn on and a warm glow radiates from the market stalls.Winchester Christmas market is open until 20 December.
+The Cathedral’s dramatic medieval architecture makes for a magical backdrop, especially in the evening when the lights turn on and a warm glow radiates from the market stalls.

 Retail therapy and time travel go hand-in-hand in a roman city that’s home to a one-of-a-kind shopping quarter dating back hundreds of years.
-Shop for Christmas presents as you wander through a mixture of medieval and Victorian ‘rows’ – continuous half-timbered two tiered galleries that are thought to be the oldest in England.
-You’ll find independent shops along the upper galleries in Watergate Street and Bridge Street, or head straight to the Christmas Market for 70 wooden chalets selling hand-crafted gifts and goods.Chester Christmas market is open until 22 December.
+Shop for Christmas presents as you wander through a mixture of medieval and Victorian ‘rows’ – continuous half-timbered two-tiered galleries that are thought to be the oldest in England.
+You’ll find independent shops along the upper galleries in Watergate Street and Bridge Street, or head straight to the Christmas Market for countless wooden chalets selling hand-crafted gifts and goods.

 Yorkshire’s historic capital takes on a distinctly Dickensian feel come Christmastime as the St Nicholas Fair adds even more olde-worlde charm to a city festooned with Tudor beams, ‘Snickelways’ (small streets and footpaths) and crooked shop windows.
 Mooch around 100-plus twinkling chalets selling everything from Whitby Jet jewellery to artisan cheeses.
-For something even more unusual, stop by the Medieval Market at Barley Hall to pick up traditional gifts and soak up 14th century surroundings at the tavern bar.St Nicholas Fair runs until 23 December.
+For something even more unusual, stop by the Medieval Market at Barley Hall to pick up traditional gifts and soak up 14th-century surroundings at the tavern bar.

 Long recognised as a foodie’s paradise, Ludlow celebrates the culinary arts all year round.
 Traditional butchers, bakers and greengrocers line the town’s market square which comes alive for three days in December with a Christmas Market showcasing all manner of festive cheer and tastes.
-For a more traditional taste of Christmas, visit Ludlow Castle on 24 and 25 November and soak in the atmosphere of the annual Medieval Christmas Fayre.
-Drink spiced cider, eat freshly baked mince pies, and watch Medieval entertainment like jousts and puppet shows.Ludlow Christmas Market takes place on 6, 9 and 23 December.
+For a more traditional taste of Christmas, visit Ludlow Castle and soak in the atmosphere of the annual Medieval Christmas Fayre.
+Drink spiced cider, eat freshly baked mince pies, and watch Medieval entertainment like jousts and puppet shows.

 Few cities dive into the festive season as much as Salisbury does.
-Festivities begin in mid-November with the annual Christmas lights switch on event.
+Festivities begin in mid-November with the annual Christmas lights switch-on event.
 Visit the Christmas House (Mompesson House) to see displays of how Christmas has been celebrated through the ages, and wrap up warm for some outdoor ice skating in the Guildhall Square.
-Once you’re all skated out, step off the ice into the Christmas Market and browse for a unique gift or the perfect festive tipple.Salisbury Christmas Market is open until 6 January.
+Once you’re all skated out, step off the ice into the Christmas Market and browse for a unique gift or the perfect festive tipple.

 Lights and sounds play a big part in most Christmas celebrations, but Norwich really goes all out for the festive period.
 Now an annual tradition in the city, the Tunnel of Light has garnered attention from across the country, thanks to a dazzling light display.
-Take a stroll through the tunnel, then visit the traditional Christmas market to soak in the festive atmosphere; listen to cheery Christmas tunes and eat gingerbread as you explore the independent stalls packed with local crafts.Norwich's Tunnel of Light is now on until 5 January.
+Take a stroll through the tunnel, then visit the traditional Christmas market to soak in the festive atmosphere; listen to cheery Christmas tunes and eat gingerbread as you explore the independent stalls packed with local crafts.

-Tucked away in the heart of County Durham, Beamish Museum is a time machine-style recreation of life in the early 20th century.
+Tucked away in the heart of County Durham, Beamish Museum is a time machine-style recreation of life in the early 19th and early 20th century.
 Christmas is no exception, allowing you to indulge in the sights, sounds and (best of all) tastes of Christmas past.
-Enjoy fairground rides or take a spin on the ice rink; both are made extra special by the unique surroundings.
-Afterwards, browse the outdoor bazaar for traditional trinkets, gifts and locally-sourced food and drink.Christmas at Beamish is open now until 24 December.
+Experience wonderful festivities and enjoy a wintery stroll around the open-air museum grounds, made extra special by the unique surroundings.
+Afterwards, see the traditional decorations, enjoy festive treats and find that perfect present.

 The Cotswolds is studded with plenty of chocolate-box villages ideal for a wintery getaway to remember.
 Broadway and Chipping Camden are among the highlights, but every village in the area has a unique charm of its own.
-For example, Bourton-on-the-Water celebrates the festive season by putting a Christmas Tree in the river that runs through the village.Find out more about Christmas in the Cotswolds.
+For example, Bourton-on-the-Water celebrates the festive season by putting a Christmas Tree in the river that runs through the village.